benediktschmitt/emsm/docs/source/how_to/configuration.rst

    user = minecraft
    # The log level (see also: https://docs.python.org/3/howto/logging.html)
    loglevel = "WARNING"
-   # The path to the lockfile.
-(Relative to the emsm root directory or absolute.)
-   logfile = "emsm.log"
    # Maximum time that is waited until another EMSM instance releases
    # the file lock.
    # -1 means no timeout, wait if necessairy an infinite time.